uiqbal7/gaming-seit-tech-test-usman/README.md

 - A clear output of the tests that were run
 - A simple way of running the tests
 - Solid and comprehensive test coverage

+Other considerations you might want to have a think about include:
+- The ability to run your tests across platforms
+- How you would reuse across multiple environments

 If you have any issues with your code or any limitation of the application, please feel free to use pseudo code and comments to explain the thought process.